FusionCache/docs/docs/keyvalues.md

 ---
 layout: default
-title: Key Value Mode
+title: Key Values
 nav_order: 10
 has_children: false
 ---

 # Key Values
 This is associating (i.e. mapping) a unique key to a value.

 For example, we could associate `"user123_email"` with `"james123@email.com"` to store the email address for "user123".

-Fusion will store the relationship between the key and its value so it can be retrieved later.
+The key is "user123_email" can be used to retrieve the key later.

 <br/>